OLO-Robotics/olo-appliance-release/README.md

 ./setup.sh --defaults --dist
 ```

-Note: You will be prompted for your username and password when starting.
-To set up an account visit https://olo-poc-5213c89ae086.herokuapp.com/
+Note: You will be prompted for your OLO username and password when starting.
+To set up a free account visit https://olo-poc-5213c89ae086.herokuapp.com/

 - Installs Node.js dependencies
 - Configures ROSbridge connection (uses localhost:9090 by default)